 The worm is a real worm, but at the same time it is a manifestation of conscience that will devour a person, and the person will no longer be able to shield himself from it.
 We now love and know how to shield ourselves from conscience.
 But here conscience will come out, and not only will it gnaw at the soul, but also the body, like a worm.

 And darkness, because whoever rejects God, departs from God, that is, from Light, inevitably falls into darkness.
 This is logical and natural, right?
-Because it is said in Scripture: "For behold, those who are far from You will perish; You destroy all those who are unfaithful to You."
-(Ps.: 72; 27)
+Because it is said in Scripture: "For indeed, those who are far from You shall perish; You have destroyed all those who desert You for harlotry" (Psalm 73:27).

-And the Apostle Paul says: "Tribulation and distress for every soul of man who does evil, for the Jew first and also for the Greek!"
-(Epistle to the Romans: 2; 9).
+And the Apostle Paul says: "tribulation and anguish, on every soul of man who does evil, of the Jew first and also of the Greek" (Romans 2:9).

 And their impenitence will turn against them.
 They will grieve and sorrow forever.
 Therefore it is said that weeping and gnashing of teeth awaits them.